 Planning due diligence

 Planning due diligence is essential to identify and eliminate potential obstacles to a sale or purchase transaction.

-This is a necessary process to ensure that previous usage of the site or its susceptibility to potential issues such as flood do not cause issues further down the line and seeking expert advice is recommended.
+This is a necessary process to ensure that previous usage of the site or its susceptibility to potential issues, such as flood, do not cause problems further down the line and seeking expert advice is recommended.

 The first point to establish is whether the land or property in question has any restrictions placed upon it, such as being located in a conservation area or being a listed building.
 Existing public rights of way may also create restrictions.

 The previous use of the land, such as for landfill, may have left it in a contaminated state.
 The due diligence process can help identify this through checking historical mapping data.